Hong Kong leader refuses to explain journalist visa denial | AFP - This kiji is

 "As a rule -- not only locally, but internationally -- we will never disclose, the immigration department will not disclose, the individual circumstances of the case or the considerations of this decision," Lam told reporters.

-She refused to directly acknowledge the specifics of the speculation over why Mallet was denied the visa, admitting only that she had "noticed there has been some talk on the street".
+She refused to directly acknowledge the specifics of the speculation over why Mallet was denied the visa.

 She refused to comment on how Mallet could be linked to any of those potential threats when it was pointed out that he was not an independence advocate but had simply chaired a talk by Chan at the city's Foreign Correspondents' Club, which has also hosted talks by Chinese officials.

-Asked whether journalists could now be punished for interviewing independence activists or writing about independence, Lam said she could give no guidance but insisted that freedom of reporting and expression were "still core values".
+Asked whether journalists could now be punished for interviewing independence activists or writing about independence, Lam said she could give no guidance but insisted that freedom of reporting and expression were "core values".

-Britain and the United States have expressed concern over the visa refusal and its impact on press freedom.
+Pro-democracy lawmakers said Tuesday they would table a motion summoning Lam and the immigration chief to the legislature to explain.

+Beijing regularly denies visas to foreign journalists on the mainland but it has not been a tactic used in Hong Kong.

+Britain, United States and the European Union have expressed concern, with Canada's consulate in Hong Kong joining the list Tuesday.

-On Monday, a group of the city's most influential lawyers also demanded an explanation, while the American Chamber of Commerce warned that curtailing press freedom could damage the city's competitiveness.
+The city's most influential lawyers have demanded an explanation and Hong Kong's American Chamber of Commerce warned curtailing press freedom could damage the city's competitiveness.

-A journalists' alliance handed over petitions with more than 15,000 signatures to the government Monday calling for an explanation of its visa rejection.
+A journalists' alliance has handed over petitions with more than 15,000 signatures to the government calling for answers.
+The petitions have now grown to more than 20,000.

+Mallet, who has not spoken publicly, said he was "very grateful" to those who had signed, in Facebook and Twitter posts Tuesday.

+Political analyst Willy Lam told AFP it was "very likely" that instructions had come from Beijing to penalise those who were seen as advocating independence.